-Cloudflare launched a new feature tailored for WordPress last week, called Automatic Platform Optimization (APO).
+Cloudflare launched a new feature tailored for WordPress last week called Automatic Platform Optimization (APO).
 Since the launch, we have gotten a lot of questions regarding the new feature.
 What does APO do?
-Should I use it the APO?
-Let’s dive in to the specifics!
+Should I use the APO?
+Let’s dive into the specifics!

 Table of contents

 At its core, Cloudflare APO is all about caching.
 Enabling WordPress websites to utilize Cloudflare’s HTML caching feature – where the HTML is cached at Cloudflare nodes all over the globe.
 That means that the cache is “location aware,” and the content is cached closer to the visitor.
 Resulting in faster delivery of the HTML if the content is cached.